zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

 Sufficed to say, lord Ei'Imhea understood the threat and agreed to marry the foreign lady Umhe'imwi eldest daughter of Ibm'Umhe dutchess of Ium and gain dual control of her realm, giving up his inheritance of Eseae to his sister, lady Uwi. <i>*Note: Dutchess Ibm'Umhe gave her eldest daughter lady Umhe'imwi in marrige to Lord Ei'Imhea according to their tradition, which is to marry off the oldest daugter first.</i></p>

 <p>
 Meanwhile, in the kingdom of We, the two dual monarchs, brothers We'i and U'Wehe both see a problem: They both have sons, and both sides of the family could potentially claim the thrown and cause strife.
 So in order to maintain peace and prevent any poential future strife, they hatch a plan: King We'i and his line will stay king over the throne, and his brother U'Wehe will march with his sons U'Wehe'e and Weem on the kingdom Seae, deposing its rulers and installing themselves as the rulers of the land.
-Thus, they will abolish the two king system in We, making king We'i and his descendants sole rulers over the kingdom of We and U'Wehe and his descendants sole rulers over the kingdom of Seae.</p>
+Thus, they will abolish the two king system in We, making king We'i and his descendants sole rulers over the kingdom of We and U'Wehe and his descendants sole rulers over the kingdom of Seae.
+As this was descided, the monarch We'i found that no one of royal birth wanted to marry his daughter Im'wi, so he had her married to his top general, Eboe.
+He then created a dutchy for the both of them, to serve as the nation's military might.
+This dutchy was called We'aebm, and in exchange for it Im'We gave up her descendent's future claim to the throne of We, thus becoming dutchess Im'We of We'aebm and her husband becoming duke Eboe of We'aebm.
+(King We'i did this to both provide his daughter with honor but keep any of her children from being able to make a claim for the throne of We against her brother We'o's descendents.
+King We'i then passed an eternal law for the kingdom of We, stating the candidate for king/queen must be a descendent of We'o and that they may never be ruler if they either ruled another territory or are descended from someone who had ruled another territory aside from We)</p>

+<i>Image</i>

 <p>
   Thus, the dual king U'Wehe gave up his title of dual king, temporarily becoming royal general U'Wehe along with his sons U'Wehe'e and Weem to conquer the kingdom of Seae.
 The royal general U'Wehe went to a party put on by king Um'i of the kingdom of Um, hoping to secure support to invade the kingdom of Seae.
 While there, he met the now duke Ei'Imhea of Ium who was interested in supporting their cause.
 Duke Ei'Imhea descided to help U'Wehe take the thrown on the condition that he give Ei'Imhea his possession and rightful inheritance of Eseae back.
 The royal general U'Wehe agreed to this, and they began plans to march on Seae.